Creating your Team

 - Click Create Team to create your Team:

 - You'll be prompted to select a plan.
 You can always upgrade your Team at a later stage.
-Learn more about Figma's plans and pricing in our Understanding Figma's Plans article.
+Learn more about Figma's plans and pricing in our Choosing a Figma Plan article.

 Once the Team has been created, you'll land on the Team Page.
 This gives you access to any team Projects, Settings, and Members within that Team.